 One common Slack security concern is the risk of hacking or phishing attacks.
 Whether your company is on a free or paid plan, there are some hard security protocols you can add to protect your data.

 Start by adding two-factor authentication (2FA) for all members of your workspace.
 This simple change can protect your workspace in case there’s any account compromised or if a device gets stolen.
 Slack offers organizations that sign up for Plus or Enterprise plans to manage Slack user provisioning and authentication through a service like Okta or other identity management service.

 In addition, it’s always a good idea to restrict what apps your members can add to the platform.
 Implement application approval, a step that gives Workspace Admins the ability to approve what apps Slack members can install.
 You can also restrict who can be invited to a workspace: permit signup only for those emails from a specific email domain, for instance.
 This can lock down your data from unauthorized individuals trying to enter your workspace.

 Finally, and perhaps most importantly, find a third-party data loss prevention service like Nightfall.
 Nightfall can alert your team when sensitive data is being shared or used inappropriately.
 While Slack offers many restrictions and settings that your team can use, it does not monitor message content – which is where most security threats originate.

 Nightfall integrates with Slack to identify, classify, and protect the data you need to keep secure.
-Our tool is equipped to detect 100+ types of sensitive data: everything from addresses, names, and passwords to credit card numbers and other PII.
+Our tool is equipped to detect sensitive data from addresses, names, and passwords to credit card numbers and other PII.
 We send up a flare if this information is being shared in the wrong Slack channels.
 Build out automated workflows that can alert admins as well as users to these incidents and provide remediation options like deleting or quarantining the detected data.
 To learn more about Nightfall, schedule a demo below.